 By the mid-1970s, however, Cassidy's teen fan base had moved on.
 He then got his own television drama David Cassidy Man Undercover in 1978, but it only lasted for one season.
 After the series ended, Cassidy worked a lot in the theater, performing in regional and touring productions.
 He then had a successful run in Las Vegas, beginning with the show EFX in 1996.
 With his 1999 Vegas production, The Rat Pack Is Back!, Cassidy served as co-writer and co-producer.
 The following year, he starred in At the Copa, which he composed with his third wife Sue Shifrin-Cassidy.

-More recently, Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
+In his later career, Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
 My Story.
-He continues to tour, performing live for audiences in the United States and abroad.
-He has also recently returned to television, and plans to co-star alongside his brothers Shaun and Patrick in the comedy series entitled Ruby and the Rockits, developed and produced by his brother Shaun and co-starring his brother Patrick, in 2009.
+He continued to tour, performing live for audiences in the United States and abroad.
+He also returned to television in the comedy series entitled Ruby and the Rockits, developed and produced by his brother Shaun and co-starring his brother Patrick, in 2009.
 In 2013, he made a guest appearance on CSI: Crime Scene Investigation.

 Cassidy has two children.
 From a relationship with model Sherri Williams, he has a daughter named Katie Cassidy who is also an actress and singer.
-Cassidy and his third wife Sue in 1991, and they have a son, Beau.
+Cassidy married his third wife Sue in 1991, and they have a son, Beau.
 The couple divorced in 2014.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!